-If you're a cash back fan and can max out the bonus categories each quarter, or you hold an Ultimate Rewards card that allows transfers to travel partners, you can extract a great deal of value from the Freedom Card.
+If you're a cashback fan and can max out the bonus categories each quarter, or you hold an Ultimate Rewards card that allows transfers to travel partners, you can extract a great deal of value from the Freedom Card.

-The $150 welcome bonus is excellent for a no annual fee card, but before applying, ensure you calculate the opportunity cost of receiving this card against some of Chase's premium offerings and using a valuable 5/24 slot in the process.
+The $150 welcome bonus is excellent for a no annual fee card.
+But, before applying, ensure you calculate the opportunity cost of acquiring this card against some of Chase's premium offerings and using a valuable 5/24 slot in the process.
 You can achieve huge returns from premium Ultimate Rewards earning cards like the Sapphire Reserve, and Sapphire Preferred, provided you take advantage of the full benefits available.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.